"Shades of Douglas Adams..."

 With the very survival of humankind at stake, Earl must uncover the truth about John Doe before His time on earth runs out.
 That is... if time ever existed in the first place.

 WHO IS MARTIN FEATHERSTON

 Before belly-flopping into the deep end of the writing pool, Martin spent several excruciating decades in the business world.
-However, during that time he did manage to find great personal joy as a part-time lecturer at Montreal's McGill University.
+Plus, a few moments of personal joy as a part-time lecturer at Montreal's McGill University.

 "I laughed so hard I peed on my horse."

 "This is a great book!
 As soon as I started it, I got a Douglas Adams vibe, but Mr. Featherston has a style all his own.
 Highly recommended!"

 "The storyline felt quite unique as I haven't come across a story similar to this one."